-Typically the data are divided into three portions, $N = N_1 + N_2 + N_3$.
-N_1 of the data are used for training and N_2 are used as validation data to check the prediction accuracy for the model selection.
-N_3 of the data are employed for the out-of-sample predictions by the calibrated model.
-The smallest number of RMSEs for the validation data becomes a desirable model, but N_2 can be arbitrarily chosen and the forecasting accuracy by the calibrated model depends on the numbers, N_1 and N_2 .
 Therefore, we examine several numbers for N_1 and N_2 .
-The model which produces the smallest RMSE (root-mean-square errors) for both the training and validation data is desirable.
+The model which produces the smallest RMSEs for both the training and validation data is desirable.
 An overtrained model can produce a small RMSE for the training data set, but tends to produce a large RMSE for the validation data set.
 On the other hand, a large RMSE for the training data set and a small RMSE for the validation data set may indicate that the forecasts for the validation happen to fit the data well.
-Therefore, we recommend to use the number of validations, which makes smallest the larger of the RMSE for the training and validation data sets.
+Therefore, we recommend to use the number of validations which makes smallest the larger of the RMSE for the training and validation data sets.

-A reasonable method to determine the numbers of hidden nodes and layers is still controversial in the FFNN application field. (e.g. Moshiri and Cameron (2000), Amilon (2003)).
+A reasonable method to determine the numbers of hidden nodes and layers is still controversial in the FFNN application field. (e.g. Moshiri and Cameron, 2000; Amilon, 2003).
 In this paper, the numbers of hidden nodes and hidden layers are experimentally determined as either 1 or 2.
 If the best model is obtained, then we try the 3 hidden nodes case.
 This approach is designed to minimize the time required to obtain the forecasts and minimize the forecast errors.

-We focus primarily on one-step ahead forecasting.
+We focus primarily on one-step-ahead forecasting.
 One reason for this is that forecasting methods for a stationary series predict the mean as the long-run forecast.
-Another justification is that one-step ahead forecasts are most useful in practice, since one should automatically recalibrate a model and generate new forecasts as more data become available.
-Moreover, for many models, one step ahead forecast errors are independent of one another.
+Another justification is that onestep-ahead forecasts are most useful in practice, since one should automatically recalibrate a model and generate new forecasts as more data become available.
+Moreover, for many models, one-stepahead forecast errors are independent of one another.
 Hence, one-step forecasts are best for discriminating among competing models.
 Additionally, in most previous forecasting experiments with time series, one-step forecasts have been used.
-A simple comparison of the performance of the methods is given by simply comparing the MSE (mean-square error) or RMSE of the forecasts.
-Median absolute error, mean absolute percentage error and other criteria have been used in previous forecasting studies (Hipel and McLeod,1994, §15) and there are many other possibilities.
+A simple comparison of the performance of the methods is given by simply comparing the MSE or RMSE of the forecasts.
+Median absolute error, mean absolute percentage error and other criteria have been used in previous forecasting studies (Hipel and McLeod, 1994, section 15), and there are many other possibilities.